Probable-Futures/data-engineering/README.md

 - long
 - data pt [1..6]

+## How do I use it?

+- Clone it from github
+- Run `./download.sh` to download all the CDF files.
+You may need to auth through Google Cloud.
+- Get a working python3 environment (see below)
+- Tweak your database (see below)

 ## What's going on?
 Rho built a relatively robust framework that looks for changed files in Google Cloud buckets, downloads them, and makes them available via an API, at which point Postlight can fetch that data and store it in Postgres.
 It's designed to have very few humans in the loop.